MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/latam-bra-scope.md

 <tr>
 <td></td>
 <td>The EFT service must be contracted directly from the third-party provider and isn't included in any Microsoft software license.
 <blockquote>[!NOTE]<br>Not all Enterprise POS operations are permitted in Brazil because of conflicts with the PAF-ECF legislation.
-For more details, see the Retail and Enterprise POS Localization for Brazil white paper.</blockquote>
+For more details, see <a href="https://www.microsoft.com/en-hk/download/details.aspx?id=42938">the Retail and Enterprise POS Localization for Brazil white paper.</blockquote>
 </td>
 <td>Yes</td>
 <td>Yes</td>